London Metal Exchange stands strong as bastion of outcry trading

 “Users also like it because there’s a concentration of liquidity in the ring sessions,” Bhar said.

-While the bulk of LME activity has shifted to electronic trading, the remaining ring trading is funneled into short periods of activity when official prices are set.
+While the bulk of LME activity has shifted to electronic trading, the remaining ring trading is funnelled into short periods of activity when official prices are set.

 Over the past four years, the amount of volume either traded in the ring or referenced to ring prices is 11-12 percent, the LME said.